tomasmcguinness/tent.io-csharp/README.md

 ## Technical Bits

-To get started, you must create an instance of the client by performing basic discovery
+To get started, you must first register an application.
+Registering an application is outlined in the Tent.io documentation [http://tent.io/docs/app-auth](http://tent.io/docs/app-auth).
+Performing this step is necssary.

+## Registering a new application

+To begin the registration process, first get an instance of TentClient using the name of the Tent server.

 	TentClient client = await TentClient.Discover("tomasmcguinness.tent.is");

-## Registering a new application

-According to the tent.io documentation, all applications must first be registered before they can authenticate and be granted permission to a user's tent server.

 First, prepare a registration request.